hdugan/Zoo955/README.md

 This course will cover topics such as: handling spatial data, coordinates and projections, raster data sets (like climate or land cover data), data interrogation, modifying spatial data, maps, and the basics of satellite imagery.
 Even if you do not currently use spatial data in your research, it is advantageous to know how to complete simple GIS tasks.
 Both for your own research and your future career.

-ASSESSMENT:
+GRADING
-Assessment will be based on a handful of short assignments, and a final project based on individual research topics.
+Grades will be based on short assignments (25%), participating in class discussion (50%), and a final project based on individual research topics that will be presented during the final two weeks of the semester (25%).
+Numerical grades are assigned as follows: 93-100 (A), 88-92 (AB), 82-87 (B), 78-81 (BC).